 And if you reduce your payment on account and it then turns out you’ve underpaid, you’ll have to pay interest on the outstanding amount.
 This can significantly increase your tax bill.

-If you’re looking for a payment on account calculator, you can actually check your payments on account during the year by signing in to your personal tax account using your Government Gateway ID and selecting the option to view your latest Self Assessment return.
+As well as using a payment on account calculator, you can check your payments on account during the year by signing in to your personal tax account using your Government Gateway ID and selecting the option to view your latest Self Assessment return.

 Click 'View statements' and you'll see any payments on account you've already made, alongside payments you need to make towards your next tax bill.